 Dubbed HeLa, those cells live and thrive to this day; they've been responsible for breakthroughs in polio treatment, according to Alondra Nelson, PhD., the author of The Social Life of DNA.
 The cells changed the course of biomedical science, helping to understand cancer and other diseases while earning billions of dollars by companies that have purchased Lacks's cells for research and development.
 Still, the Lacks family hasn't seen a cent from this research bounty, and some still feel diminished by the well-received book, this movie, and institutions that still benefit financially from Lacks's cells.

 "I would be upset, too," Winfrey said on a conference call, noting that she invited the family to help flesh out who Lacks really was.
 She explained that the trouble with compensating Lacks's descendants is trying to trace drug companies and millions of variations of cells that have been dispersed: "That's a lawsuit I wouldn't want to be in."

 Of course, Ramey Berry argues, the US system of mass incarceration and professional sports continue to commodify black bodies.
-Inmates, disproportionately represented by blacks, work for meager sums, and the prison system is setup to capitalize on their presence and labour as an investment.
-And college football and basketball players don't financially benefit from the commercial licensing of their images, names and likenesses even though their overwhelming presence undergirds the money-making system.
+Inmates, disproportionately represented by blacks, work for meager sums, and the prison system is set up to capitalize on their presence and labor as an investment.
+And college football and basketball players don't financially benefit from the commercial licensing of their images, names, and likenesses even though their overwhelming presence undergirds the money-making system.
 This is why Ramey Berry put names and backstories on enslaved people chronicled in her narrative, much like Winfrey's quest to make Lacks's name known to all.